rossumai/university/docs/learn/netsuite/postman.md

 sidebar_label: 'Postman collection'
 ---

+import WIP from '../\_wip.md';

 # Postman collection

-It might be useful to call NetSuite using Postman for testing purposes.
+It might be useful to call NetSuite using [Postman](https://www.postman.com/) for testing purposes.
 Follow the guide on this page to be able to send requests directly to NetSuite.

 ## SOAP requests

-First, create a new Postman collection and use the following "Pre-req" script:
+First, create a new Postman collection and use the following "[Pre-req](https://learning.postman.com/docs/tests-and-scripts/write-scripts/pre-request-scripts/)" script:

 ```js
 const account = pm.environment.get('account');